The Montville History Group

-Montville is a hinterland town of the Sunshine Coast on the Blackall Range in Queensland, Australia.
+Montville is a hinterland village in the central Blackall Range of the Sunshine Coast Region.
 Montville and the surrounding areas of Flaxton and Hunchy have a population of around 900.
 Nearby towns include Maleny, Mapleton and Palmwoods.

 The Montville Historical Group (MHG) was founded in 1983 by four dedicated history enthusiasts: Steph McLennan, Jean Capper, Alan Sly and Betty Bennett.
 Its first project was to produce a pictorial history, Montville Memories, as part of Montville’s centenary celebrations.

 The MHG is auspiced by the Montville Village Association, an incorporated, not-for-profit community charity.
 It aims to research, preserve and publish the history of Montville and its surrounding districts and to record the oral histories of those who have shaped the Montville of today.
 Steph McLennan was the first convener of the group, with Gillie Warren taking over in 1993.
 Cate Patterson became convener in 2013 and has held that position since.

 Under Steph’s leadership, the group collected extensive oral histories, photographs and primary source documents and produced a series of poster size photographs that are still displayed with annotations on the walls of the Montville Village Hall.
 As the post mistress and editor of a small local newspaper, The Montville Flaxton Happenings, Gillie wrote monthly historical pieces from 2000 to 2012.
 These stories proved extremely popular and awakened an interest in Montville’s history.